Brian Anderson Player Props: Brewers vs. Reds

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Brian Anderson?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Brian Anderson At The Plate

-- Anderson is batting .239 with eight doubles, a triple, eight home runs and 25 walks.
+- Anderson has eight doubles, a triple, eight home runs and 25 walks while hitting .233.

-- Anderson has an RBI in 17 of 54 games this season, with multiple RBI in eight of them.
-He has also driven home three or more of his team's runs in two contests.
+- Anderson has driven in a run in 17 games this season (30.9%), including eight games with more than one RBI (14.5%).
+He has also driven in three or more of his team's runs in two contests.

-- He has scored a run in 21 games this year, with multiple runs four times.
+- In 22 of 55 games this year, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.